XpiritBV/GABC2018_HandsOnLabs/Cosmos/readme.md

     - `CosmosDbUri`
     - `CosmosDbConnection`
 3. Run the function locally to check if the function connects to the Cosmos DB instance and returns the correct data.
-    - If you're using VSCode with the REST Client you can use the `queries\functioncalls.http` file to call the function.
+    - If you're using VSCode with the REST Client you can use the `queries\function calls.http` file to call the function.
 4. Publish the function to Azure.
     - Click _Yes_ if you get a message about updating the application setting for FUNCTIONS_EXTENSION_VERSION to "beta".
 5. Add the `CosmosDbApiKey`, `CosmosDbUri` and `CosmosDbConnection` settings to the function Application Settings in the Azure portal.